MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/working-with-compliance-score.md

 ## Viewing solutions

-The Solutions screen shows you the share of earned and potential points toward your score are available to you as organized by improvement actions taken within specific Microsoft solutions.
+The Solutions screen shows you the share of earned and potential points that are available to you as organized by improvement actions taken within specific Microsoft solutions.
 The **Solutions that affect your score** section on your Compliance Score dashboard shows the solutions with the greatest potential to positively impact your score.
 View all your solutions by selecting **Solutions** on the top menu bar or **View all solutions**.

 SCREENSHOT SOLUTIONS FROM DASHBOARD

 ### How Compliance Score monitors your solutions

 Compliance Score automatically scans through your Microsoft 365 environment and detect your system settings, continuously and automatically updating your technical control status.
 For example, if you turned on multi-factor authentication (MFA) in the Azure AD portal, Compliance Score detects the setting and reflect that in the access control details.
-Vice versa, if you didn’t turn on MFA, Microsoft Compliance Score would flag that as a recommended action for you to take.
-With the ongoing control assessment, you can now proactively maintain compliance, instead of reactively fixing settings when getting audited.
+Conversely, if you didn’t turn on MFA, Compliance Score flags that as a recommended action for you to take.

 ### Monitoring and taking action

-On the solutions screen, you can easily view all of your organization’s Microsoft solutions.
+The solutions screen displays all of your organization’s Microsoft solutions.
 The table lists each solution's contribution to your overall score, the score-enhancing points achieved and possible within that solution, and the remaining number of improvement actions grouped in that solution that can increase your score.
 Select **Open** underneath the **Open Solution** column to work on that particular solution.
 For instance, in the example below, selecting **Open** takes you to your Azure AD Identity Protection instance so that you can take the action recommended in the **Description** column.

 SCREENSHOT SOLUTIONS PAGE OPEN LINK